HinodeXRT/xrtpy/docs/examples.rst

 Examples
 ========

-Here we catalog the example Jupyter notebooks that have been created for the various functionality contained in `XRTpy`.
+In this section, we provide a catalog of example Jupyter notebooks that demonstrate the various functionalities offered by `XRTpy`.
+These notebooks serve as practical guides for utilizing the features and capabilities of XRTpy in different scenarios.
+By exploring these examples, users can gain a better understanding of how to effectively use XRTpy for their analysis tasks.

 .. contents::
    :local: